Fxcilities/Fxcilities/README.md

 - Coding languages I know:
   - Python
   - Java
-  - some C#
+  - Some C#
-  - PHP
+  - Some TypeScript/JavaScript
-  - very small amount of html
+  - a little html and css

 - Contacts:
   - Email: fxcilities@deltanetmc.xyz **or** dev@fxcilities.xyz